-In December 2011, the institution was incorporated in the State of Michigan as a private 501(c)(3) nonprofit corporation and approved by the Department of Licensing and Regulatory Affairs (LARA) granted approval to WMed to operate a nonpublic university in Michigan.
+The institution is incorporated in the State of Michigan as a private 501(c)(3) nonprofit corporation and approved by the Department of Licensing and Regulatory Affairs to operate a nonpublic university in Michigan.
 WMed continues in good standing with the State of Michigan to own and operate an institution of higher learning.
 Students have the right to file a statement of complaint with the LARA Corporations, Securities, and Commercial Licensing Bureau.

-As of July 2016, WMed is a Candidate for accreditation with the Higher Learning Commission.
+WMed is accredited by the Higher Learning Commission.
 The Higher Learning Commission is one of six regional institutional accreditors in the US that accredits degree-granting post-secondary educational institutions.
 Contact the Higher Learning Commission at 800.621.7440.
 WMed is also approved to provide distance education courses to our students.